oeh-tnf/JKU-Games-Page/02_penandpaper.md

 In this semester’s JKU Games you will get a chance to try out several Pen & Paper games.
 Old veteran or completely new to the game, we have got you covered!
 If you want to join an adventure, get a ticket using the button below and be here on time!
-Please **sign up for only one game** at this time, remaining spots will be available at the Infopoint on the Event.<br>
+Please <b style="color:red;">sign up for only one game</b> at this time, remaining spots will be available at the Infopoint on the Event.<br>

 <!-- **Note: The ticket shop has not yet opened.
 Check back regularly to not miss anything.
 We will also announce the start